You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 You will see a timeout error in HUD ECU Hacker.

-ELM327 Terminal
+HUD ECU Hacker - ELM327 Terminal

 Here you can test your adapter by sending commands and studying the responses.